ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 ![active_cooling](img/active_cooling.PNG)

 > When installing this module, you need to take off the four screws which directly on the CPU module.
 Please remove them carefully and screw them securely with the active cooling module.
+And please use the thermal paste sticker when connect the heat sink with the CPU.

 <a id="org4b2b1a1"></a>